chiyuzhang94/PTSM/README.md

 To download PTSM data, please fill out this [registration form](https://forms.gle/ug7Ti1W9DCrJHYn26).
 We will share the dataset after the registration.

 ## Paraphrase Model
 We fine-tune a T5-based on four paraphrase gold datasets as shown below.
-You can find our model on: https://huggingface.co/UBC-NLP/ptsm_t5_paraphraser

 | Dataset     | Domain         | \# of samples |
 | ----------- | -------------- | ------------- |
 | PIT-2015    | Tweet          | 3,789          |